MicrosoftDocs/sdk-api/sdk-api-src/content/dxgi1_5/ns-dxgi1_5-dxgi_hdr_metadata_hdr10.md

 ### -field MaxMasteringLuminance

 The maximum number of nits of the display used to master the content.
-Values are normalized to 10,000.
+Values are in whole nits.

 ### -field MinMasteringLuminance

 The minimum number of nits of the display used to master the content.
-Values are normalized to 10,000.
+Values are 1/10000th of a nit (0.0001 nit).

 ### -field MaxContentLightLevel